There are lots of different people who walk through church doors on a Sunday morning.

 There is a clear process in which new members go to a “first look” to meet some of the staff.
 Then, there’s a more in-depth “101” class which presents the mission and vision of City Church.
 This gives new people, looking to get connected, the opportunity to hear about what groups there are, teams to serve on and other ministry opportunities there are for them and figure out where their fit is.

-And at the following “201” class, they are opted with the option to become a member.
+And at the following “201” class, they have the option to become a member.

 Every church structure does not have to look like this one.
 It’s just a clear, thought-out system and that makes it 10x easier for new people or people who have been around for a year to finally take the next step and become a part of their local church, rather than just a “consumer.”

 4. Put someone in charge.